-Recently, we had the pleasure to interview Proud Music’s exclusive composer Frank Herrlinger.
+Recently, we had the pleasure to interview Proud Music’s composer Frank Herrlinger.
 He spoke with ease and excitement about himself and his work without even once stuttering or doubting, he exhibited a confidence uncommon for a young man his age (Frank is only 30 years old).

 PM: Thank you for agreeing to this interview, Frank!